leaf-ai/platform-services/README.md

 export ISTIO_DIR=`pwd`/istio-1.9.2
 export PATH=$ISTIO_DIR/bin:$PATH
 cd -
 istioctl install --set profile=demo -y
 </b>
+✔ Istio core installed
+✔ Istiod installed
+✔ Egress gateways installed
+✔ Ingress gateways installed
+✔ Installation complete
 </code></pre>

 In order to access you cluster you will need to define some environment variables that will be used later in these instructions: